Hold a bird gathering under the general licence

 - any feed to which birds had access, and all bedding, droppings, feathers, dander, overboots or any other contamination left at the end of the gathering are:

-- disposed of so that birds do not have access; or
+- disposed of so that birds do not have access (this should include double-bagging, followed by secure removal by a suitably licensed waste operator); or

 - treated in order to remove risk of transmission; or